 Faith thought back to all the times she and Buffy had slayed together.
 "I think that I was so busy trying to prove myself as good as her that I could never admit I needed the help."

-Faith had not considered that Dawn might share her inferiority complex when it came to Buffy.
+Faith hadn't considered that Dawn might share her inferiority complex when it came to Buffy.
 "Maybe so.
 But you know what, kid.
 If she comes back, we'll be the chosen three.
 And you and me, we'll be the majority."
 She grinned wickedly.

 The sound reminded Faith how young the other girl really was.
 How innocent.
 Faith knew that no matter how much she might resent Buffy if she did come back, they would be united by one thing.
 They both loved Dawn.